Crassula ovata 'Crosby's Compact'

 How to Grow and Care

-Many people enjoy growing Jade Plants in their homes and offices, and they are considered symbols of good luck.
+Many people enjoy growing Jade Plants in their homes and offices.
+They are considered symbols of good luck.
 But you do not need to be lucky to learn the proper care and maintenance of Jade Plants.
-The most important factors to consider when growing Jade Plants is water, light, temperature, and fertilizer.
+The most important factors to consider when growing Jade Plants are water, light, temperature, and fertilizer.

-Easy to grow in a container, best in full sun but will tolerate part sun.
+Easy to grow in a container, best in full sun, but will tolerate part sun.
 It needs well-drained soil with a neutral pH.
-Water regularly from spring to autumn and allow the soil to dry out before watering again.
-During the winter months, water the plants only enough to keep the leaves from shriveling.
+Water regularly from spring to fall, allowing the soil to dry out before watering again.
+During the winter, water the plants only enough to keep the leaves from shriveling.
 The most common reason for failure is overwatering.

 Propagating is achieved with leaf or stem cuttings placed into a soil mix.
 Wait until they show some growth.
 Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.